Joe Smith, American: Plot

 In 1942, Joe Smith is a "buck an hour" crew chief on the Lockheed P-38 Lightning assembly line in a Los Angeles defense plant.
-When plant president Mr. Edgerton and his supervisor Blake McKettrick calls him into his office, Joe is grilled by two men from Washington, Freddie Dunhill and Gus, who later ask him to draw from memory a blueprint put in front of him.
+When plant president Mr. Edgerton and his supervisor Blake McKettrick call him into his office, Joe is grilled by two men from Washington, Freddie Dunhill and Gus, who later ask him to draw from memory a blueprint put in front of him.
 When Joe shows he can draw the plans accurately, Edgerton promotes him to head up a new project based on the top secret Norden bombsight.

 Unable to tell his wife Mary and fourth-grade son Johnny or even his co-workers, about his new job, Joe is targeted by a group of men who want the secrets of the bombsight.
 While he leaves the plant late at night, his car is forced off the road and Joe is brought to a deserted house.
 The four men who have kidnapped him, blindfold Joe and beat him, trying to force him to draw the plans of the bombsight.
 Remembering that his son also had a secret he was keeping no matter what he and his wife asked, and that Johnny was studying about Nathan Hale, Joe refuses to cooperate and is beaten severely.

 When the spies realize they have no option but to kill Joe, he is driven away but takes the opportunity to throw himself out of their car.
 An elderly couple come upon Joe lying in the street while the four kidnappers make their getaway.
 In recovery, even though he is blindfolded, he had sneaked some peeks at the men who held him and tried to memorize sounds in their car that would identify where he was.
 When the police take Joe on a reconstruction of his drive, he slowly puts together the route and takes them back to a house where three men are confronted.
 Each of them has some identifying feature, but the ringleader is missing.

 Finally back home, Joe receives Gus, Freddie, Edgerton and McKettrick who are there to thank him for his bravery.
 When McKettrick shakes his hand, Joe recognizes the distinctive ring worn by the leader of the kidnappers.
 The police, who are also there, arrest McKettrick before he can escape.
 One month later, on Father's Day, Mary and Joe have a party with their friends from work and Johnny gives Joe his "secret" gift, a tie.
 When his friends call Joe a hero, he rebuffs them, saying that there are no heroes in America, just people, "who don't like being pushed around."